Working with a disability

 Looking for work

-Whether you are looking for a job for the first time or after a break, you should think about your skills and how your disability might affect the kind of work you are applying for.
+If you are looking for a job for the first time or after taking a break, think about your skills and how your disability might affect the type of work you are applying for.

-A lot of employers have equal opportunities policies in place, making it clear that they welcome applications from suitably qualified people with disabilities.
+Many employers have equal opportunities policies and welcome applications from qualified people with disabilities.

 There are support schemes and training opportunities available to you if you have a disability and are looking for work.